ThomG1/Replica-Recordings/README.md

 - __First Time Users__

 1.As a first time user, I want to easily understand the main purpose of the site and the record labels role as a promoter of existing artists, and a platform for emerging artists.

 2.As a first time user, I want to be able to get good visual representation of the musical content released without having heard the music, from the aesthetic of the website, artist profiles and release artworks.

 3.As a first time user, I want clear and distinguishable sections that are easy to find and move between.

 4.As a first time user, I want to be able to leave the website to find out more via social media or access the music directly.

 - __Returning Users__

+1. As a returning user, I want to easily find the links I didn't use the first time, for instance if I checked out the social media, I now want to find the music.

+2. As a returning user, I want to be easily able to find what updated have occurred since my last visit.

+3. As a returning user, I want to know how to submit music, and see how I'll be represented.